-Criteo (NASDAQ: CRTO) is the advertising platform for the open Internet, an ecosystem that favors neutrality, transparency and inclusiveness.
-2,700 Criteo team members partner with over 19,000 customers and thousands of publishers around the globe to deliver effective advertising across all channels, by applying advanced machine learning to unparalleled data sets.
+Criteo (NASDAQ: CRTO) is the global technology company powering the world's marketers with trusted and impactful advertising.
+2,800 Criteo team members partner with over 20,000 customers and thousands of publishers around the globe to deliver effective advertising across all channels, by applying advanced machine learning to unparalleled data sets.
 Criteo empowers companies of all sizes with the technology they need to better know and serve their customers.
 For more information, please visit www.criteo.com.